Fraud Blocker

 Cabins & Deck Plan Aboard Hondius

 Hondius offers accommodations for 170 passengers in 8 cabin categories all with stylish modern mid-century decor.
-Every one of the 81 cabins offers a private shower and toilet, flatscreen TV, desk and chair, telephone and WiFi access, coffee and tea maker, hair dryer, cabinet and safe.
+Every one of the 81 cabins offers a private shower and toilet, heated towel rack, flatscreen TV, desk and chair, telephone and WiFi access, hair dryer, cabinet, safe, thermostat and rotating HEPA air purifier.
+Bedding is fixed in each cabin so cannot be reconfigured.
 The electrical supply aboard the ship is 220v, 60Hz.
+A coffee and tea maker is available in Twin Deluxe cabins and above.
 Electrical outlets are standard European with two thick round pins.
-A 220v/110v converter may be needed.
+A 220v/110v converter may be needed; packing adaptors with USB ports can be helpful as your cabin may not have any.

 Hondius and Janssonius Quadruple Porthole stateroom with 4 berths, ladders, seating, desk, dresser and 2 small portholes.